rniraj-web/rniraj-web/README.md

 ## 🐧 About Me

-Hi, I'm **Niraj Rawat**, a Front-end / Full-stack Developer with 3+ years’ experience building customer-facing web applications using **React, TypeScript, Next.js and the MERN stack**.
+Hi, I'm **Niraj Rawat**, a Front-end / Full-stack Developer with 3+ years experience building customer-facing web applications using **React, TypeScript, Next.js and the MERN stack**.
 I enjoy turning ideas into fast, usable interfaces, wiring them up to clean APIs, and making sure everything is tested and easy to maintain.

 1. Front-end / full-stack development with React, Next.js and MERN.
 2. Building production-ready UIs with a focus on performance and accessibility.